souvicksaha95/System-Verilog-Basics/about_states_and_size.md

 byte b8; // 2-state, 8-bit signed integer
 shortint s; // 2-state, 16-bit signed integer
 longint l; // 2-state, 64-bit signed integer**

+It's not the best idea to use a variable of type **Byte** than using a **8 bit logic, logic [7:0]**
+Keep in mind that Byte, Int, etc, all are signed data types.
+That means a byte can count from -127 to 127.
+But a 8 but logic can count up
+255.